wbbrick/undo-tree-parser/README.md

-# emacs-undo-tree-parser
+# Undo Tree Parser
-A node parser for emacs undo-tree files
+A JavaScript parser for persistent undo tree files created by text editors